0xHarbs/casino-game/README.md

 # Chainlink Project

-Simple chainlink project simulating a roulette wheel casino game.
+Simple chainlink project simulating a roulette wheel in a casino.
 - Data is from Chainlink
 - Addresses can add to balance and bet
 - Multiple players can participate in each spin